Skip to main content

 The main component of the primary plant wall is the homopolymer cellulose (40% -60% mass) in which the glucose monomers are linked β(1→4)-linked into strands that collect into microfibrils through hydrogen bond interactions.
 Two other groups of polymers, hemicellulose and pectin, make up the plant cell wall.

-Hemicellulose can make up to 20-40% by the mass These polymers have β(1,4) backbones of glucose, mannose, or xylose (called xyloglucans, xylans, mannans, galactomannans, glucomannans, and galactoglucomannans along with some β(1,3 and 1,4)-glucans.
-The most abundant hemicellulose in higher plants are the xyloglucans and have a cellulose backbone linked at O6 to α-D-xylose.
+Hemicellulose can make up 20-40% of the mass.
+These polymers have β(1,4) backbones of glucose, mannose, or xylose (called xyloglucans, xylans, mannans, galactomannans, glucomannans, and galactoglucomannans along with some β(1,3 and 1,4)-glucans.
+The most abundant hemicellulose in higher plants is the xyloglucans, which have a cellulose backbone linked at O6 to α-D-xylose.
 Pectin consists of linked galacturonic acids forming homogalacturonans, rhamnogalacturonans, and rhamnogalacturonans II (RGII) [12] [13].
 Homogalacturonans (α1→4) linked D-GalA make up more than 50% of the pectin.
 Figure \(\PageIndex{4}\) shows some structures.
 They are generally branched, shorter than cellulose chains, and can often crystallize.

 Figure \(\PageIndex{4}\): Variant of the cell wall components of a plant.
 Costa and Plazanet.
 Advances in Biological Chemistry 06(03):70-105.
 DOI: 10.4236/abc.2016.63008License CC BY 4.0